accountz-open/Accountz.com/install/install-baz-win.md

 If you have a Business Accountz backup go to File > Restore a backup and select your backup file.

-By deafult the backups are made to the BAK folder
+By deafult the backups are made to the BAK folder.

 Please see this thread for details on how to **make a backup** to a USB.
 <http://businesshelp.accountz.com/how_to_make_a_backup_on_a_memory_stick.html>